Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Once the scratched surface is clean, grab the scratch remover from your repair kit.
 Apply it on a clean synthetic microfibre towel or buffing pads.

-Note: applying the scratch remover paste directly to the scratches will damage the paints.
+Note: applying the scratch remover paste directly to the scratches will damage the paint.

 Remove the scratches with the buffing pads.

 Remove the scratches using the synthetic microfibre towel or buffing pads.
-The scratch remover paste works by removing a slight coating of the clear coat to make the scratched surface smooth.
-Some scratch remover paste works by smoothing the edges of the scratched areas.
+The scratch remover paste works by removing a thin layer of the clear coat, making the scratched surface smooth.
+Some scratch remover pastes work by smoothing the edges of the scratched areas.

 Don’t worry.
 It won’t affect your car paint.
 Gently scrub the buffing pads over the scratched areas.
 It’ll take some time before you start seeing the magic.